How can Simply You Nutrition help me?

 Why is it important to work with an Eating Disorder Registered Dietitian?

 Eating disorders are biopsychosocial disorders, meaning they have a biological, psychological, and sociocultural component.
 They're a mental and physical illness that can affect every organ system in the body.
 It's imperative in eating disorder treatment to have a multidisciplinary care team to ensure a full and safe recovery.
 The care team supports individuals in recovery by monitoring organ systems, mental health, nutrition rehabilitation, and more.
-Full recovery is possible, and a registered dietitian who specializes in eating disorders is crucial to a full recovery.
+Full recovery is possible, and a registered dietitian who specializes in eating disorders is crucial to a complete and sustainable recovery.

 What's the difference between nutrition therapy and nutrition coaching?